 A Canadian law requires all passenger vehicles, rental cars and taxis registered in Quebec to have winter tires on all four wheels from November 15th until April 1st.

 If you're shopping for winter tires and live where there is a lot of snow in Washington, look for a mountain with a snowflake in it molded into the tire's sidewall.
 This symbol means the tire complies with severe snow standards.
 All-season tires have an M&S stamped on the sidewall.
 M&S stands for mud and snow.

-For more vital auto advice about tires for any Washington season, meet with your friendly and courteous Mackert Automotive LLC tire professional.
+For more vital auto advice about tires for any Washington season, meet with your friendly and courteous Mackert Automotive tire professional.
 They can help you elect the right tire for your area and for your driving needs.
 For the best performance from your tires, whatever the season, don't forget preventive maintenance.
 Keep your tires up to pressure for best durability, safety and performance, but don't overinflate them.
 Remember, good car care provides the safest road for all of us Gig Harbor motorists.